Corporate Governance Statement

-The Group’s strategy is to extend its presence in the Digital TV markets, focusing on markets with high potential growth rates, for example the Latin American, Eastern Europe and South East Asian markets.
+The Group’s strategy is to extend its presence in the Digital TV markets, focusing on those with high potential growth rates, for example the Latin American, Eastern Europe and South East Asian markets.
 The aim is to increase the number of customers being charged subscriber-based licence fees, as these revenues command higher margins and, as long as the customer’s subscriber base is growing, Mirada will continue to earn licence fees even from projects completed several years previously.

 Principle 2: Seek to understand and meet shareholder needs and expectations

-Where voting decisions are not in line with the Company’s expectations the Board will engage with those shareholders to understand and address any issues.
+Where voting decisions are not in line with the Company’s expectations, the Board will engage with those shareholders to understand and address any issues.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Mirada Group has identified the following key stakeholders and decided on implementing the following actions to cover their needs, interests and expectations: